Enaam1988/project1/README.md

 - Insurance - Type of medical insurance carried by the patient
 - Gender - Patient Gender
 ### Objectives
-- he primary objective of the project is to evaluate the patient experience in medical malpractice claims, with a specific focus on the role of medical insurance in these cases.
+- The primary objective of the project is to evaluate the patient experience in medical malpractice claims, with a specific focus on the role of medical insurance in these cases.
 The project seeks to gain insights into how medical malpractice affects patients and how insurance impacts the outcomes of malpractice claims.
 ### Scope
 - the analysis will focus on a dataset of 79,210 medical malpractice claim payments.
 ## Data Source